Secreted protein signaling activity change between two phenotypes

 of secreted proteins between treatment and control groups.

-samples are paired, just change the default setting
+paired, just change the default setting is.paired = FALSE

 # infer activity change; ~2 mins